Rumburk

 Rumburk (/cs/; Rumburg) is a town in Děčín District in the Ústí nad Labem Region of the Czech Republic.
 It has about 11,000 inhabitants.
-It lies on the border with Germany.
+It lies on the Mandau River in the Lusatian Highlands, on the border with Germany.

+The main landmark of Rumburk is the Loreta chapel, a Marian pilgrimage site.
+A locality in the centre of Rumburk with preserved half-timbered houses is protected as a village monument reservation.